team-sandiego/ohdeer/README.md

 Our app has two components:

-1. a user-friendly survey component that gathers crowd-sourced observation data input by the public and
+1. a user-friendly survey component that gathers crowd-sourced observation data input by the public
 2. the visualization of the road impact observation data via the web application component